Björk Digital: Background and development

 One month after its time in Los Angeles, Björk Digital traveled to Barcelona for the 2017 Sónar Festival, where the singer celebrated the opening night with a 4-hour DJ set at Fira Montjuïc's SonarHall stage.
 The VR show is expected to run from 14 July to 24 September 2017 at Barcelona's Centre for Contemporary Culture.
 Additionally, Björk also gave a talk at Sónar + D, a congress of digital culture and creative technologies, which in 2017 will focus on the latest advances in artificial intelligence and virtual reality applied to the arts.

 On 19 September 2017, Björk Digital had its official opening in Russia, at the 7th Moscow International Biennale of Contemporary Art.
 The show ran for four months and was housed at the New Tretyakov Gallery.
 Björk Digital played alongside work from American artist Matthew Barney, whose breakup with Björk is the focus of much of the material from Vulnicura.

 On 20 September 2017, Björk Digital played at the 2017 Ciudad Emergente festival in Buenos Aires, Argentina for four days and then continued in the city until the 30 December.
 It ran alongside the Michel Gondry exhibition Usina de Peliculas Amateurs.
 Three days later, Björk Digital continued its South America run as part of the Colombia 4.0 festival in the capital city of Bogotá.
 The show was free to the public.
 The VR show then travelled to Poznań, Poland for the 11th annual Arts & Fashion Forum.
 It ran from 3 October to 31 October 2017.

 Björk Digital returned to Mexico City, this time at the Centro Nacional de les Artes, on 22 March 2018 and played until 24 June the same year.

 On 23 January 2019, Björk Digital was announced to run at the Museu da Imagem e do Som in São Paulo, Brazil.
 The show ran 18 June - 18 August 2019 and is the first stop for the traveling VR exhibit in a year.
-Later, the exhibit ran on Brasília, the capital of Brazil.
-Currently, on Rio de Janeiro, the exhibit is temporarily closed due to the COVID-19 pandemic and has no date to open again.
-"Björk Digital" is staying on the city until May 18.
+It was then confirmed to be presented in the Centro Cultural Banco do Brasil (CCBB) of Brasília, Rio de Janeiro and Belo Horizonte.
+While it was running at the CCBB of Rio de Janeiro, the museum closed due to the COVID-19 pandemic.
+The remaining dates of the exhibition were cancelled.

-The exhibit will still happen on another brazilian city, Belo Horizonte.
+On October 5, 2020, a digital version of the exhibition was made available online, accompanied by an exhibition catalogue, audioguides and Instagram filters created by James Merry inspired by Björk's looks in "Notget", Utopia and Cornucopia.